Home

 • Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will,"

-1. There are Covenant children, written from the foundation of the world, in the Book of Life.
+1. There are Covenant children in the Book of Life, written there from the foundation of the world by God.

 3. There are people outside the Covenant who were never written in the Book of Life at all.